Hudater/hudater.github.io/docs/networking/cloudflared.md

 Cloudflare Tunnel provides you with a secure way to connect your resources to Cloudflare without a publicly routable IP address

 !!! todo
     Create a script to update cloudflared

-    Look into docker deployment by crazymax
+!!! note
+    Deploy using Docker since auto-updation and management is easier that way

 ## Bare Metal